LeapInui/lunar-sentinel/README.md

 # Lunar Sentinel Unity Game
-A simple arcade-style game which is based on Atari's **Missile Command** with a pixel art style theme
+An arcade-style game which is based on Atari's **Missile Command** with a pixel art style theme
 In this game you control two robots and shoot down incoming meteors before they hit the structures or the robots themselves

 **Do note that bullets are *supposed* to go through the meteors - this is an intended game design**